 Usually, an ATM strike is used

-This should result in a credit (You get paid to open)
+This should result in a debit (You pay to open)

 Profit and Loss: